 Mr President, the Netherlands recommends Lithuania:

+To step up efforts to investigate and act upon instances of hate speech and hate crime and to ensure effective access to justice for victims, including LGBTI persons and members of religious or ethnic minority communities.

-To take additional measures to ensure a safe and enabling environment for human rights defenders without fear of reprisals or intimidation.
+To take additional measures to ensure a safe and enabling environment for human rights defenders without fear of reprisals, intimidation, violence or discrimination.

 Mr President,